organisciak/dissertation/document/5_design_objective.md

 When @sen_tagging_2006 compared different approaches to collecting tags -- an interface where prior tags are seen, an interface where only popular prior tags are seen, an interface that shows recommended prior tags -- the interface that did not show prior tags had a much larger proportion of never before seen tags.
 This is an unsurprising phenomenon, given that tagging habits appear to be influenced by the community [@golder_structure_2007; @sen_tagging_2006]; however, it is a factor influencing our approach to tag collection through paid crowdsourcing.

-A crowd marketplace is emphatically not a community, at least not in the service of a requester's particular task, and generally the pragmatic system-oriented uses are underlaid by a desire for convergence and minimal redundancy.
+A crowd marketplace is emphatically not a community, at least not in the service of a director's particular task, and generally the pragmatic system-oriented uses are underlaid by a desire for convergence and minimal redundancy.
-This is to say, a requester looking to pay for image tags may not want a vocabulary explosion, but also may be looking to avoid the added complexity and cost of collecting prior tags to show to workers.
+This is to say, a director looking to pay for image tags may not want a vocabulary explosion, but also may be looking to avoid the added complexity and cost of collecting prior tags to show to workers.

 <!--##### Tagging Instruction-->